GogiPuttar/adityanairswebsite.github.io/_posts/2024-11-18-BirdFlying.md

 ### How hard is it to fly this thing?

-While, it flies really well in outdoor open spaces, it's really hard to fly it outside when there is any wind outside (which is pretty much always in Chicago), and next to impossible to fly it for any duration longer than 5 seconds in an indoor environment.
+While it flies really well in outdoor open spaces, it's really hard to fly it outside when there is any wind outside (which is pretty much always in Chicago), and next to impossible to fly it for any duration longer than 5 seconds in an indoor environment.
 I will also add a video of me interviewing a few of my friends trying to fly it in a large indoor space.

 <br>